thedineshbabu/impersonate-ui/ZUSTAND_IMPLEMENTATION.md

 ## Conclusion

-Zustand provides a modern, performant, and developer-friendly approach to state management in the Impersonate UI project.
+Zustand provides a modern, performant, and developer-friendly approach to state management in the KFone Platform UI project.
 The modular store architecture, TypeScript support, and DevTools integration make it an excellent choice for managing complex application state.

 The implementation demonstrates:
 - Clean separation of concerns